keboola/connection-docs/tutorial/onboarding/usage-blueprint/index.md

 - Manage [shared buckets](/catalog/#sharing-types).
 - Create [new projects](/management/organization/#manage-projects).
 - Change [organization settings](/management/organization/#organization-settings).
-- Allow [Keboola Support team](/management/support/#require-approval-for-support-access) to join your projects.
+- Allow [Keboola support team](/management/support/#require-approval-for-support-access) to join your projects.

 Our Keboola organization administrators are:
 - Name, [email@company.com](email@company.com)
 - Name, [email2@company.com](email2@company.com)
 - Name, [email3@company.com](email3@company.com)

-#### User requesting access to a Keboola project
+#### User requesting access to a project
 > *Usually, Keboola Administrators maintain a list of current projects, including the project owner or lead project engineer.
 > Users are directed to this list to contact the project owner directly.
 The project owner can then follow the guide in our public documentation
 > to invite the user into a project.*